Estimating Earth's Temperature Response with Transformed and Augmented OLS: Theoretical Framework: Cointegration and Multicointegration

 \subsection{Multicointegration}

-Multicointegration goes beyond cointegration by integrating the equilibrium errors into a second layer of long-term dependence.
+Multicointegration goes beyond cointegration by incorporating cumulative sums of the equilibrium errors into a second layer of long-term dependence.
 Equilibrium errors measure the short-term deviations of the variables from their long-term cointegration relationships.
 As an example, consider the previous analogy with income and expenditure.
 Let us assume that income and spending are cointegrated.
-In a real-world scenario, debt and savings also exist.
-If they accumulate, they will affect the future income and spending.
-Therefore, we can call the system multicointegrated, as it reflects not only the contemporaneous relationship between income and spending but also their cumulative stock effects.
+In a real-world scenario, debt and savings also exist and they represent the cumulative sum of past deviations between income and spending.
+For example, given that a household consistently spends more than its income, it will naturally accumulate debt.
+Conversely, if it consistently spends less, it will accumulate savings.
+These accumulated stocks will affect future decisions regarding income and spending.
+Since the system is governed by both the contemporaneous flow relationship and the cumulative effects of past imbalances, it exhibits multicointegration.

-In the climate domain, multicointegration manifests when the cumulative heat content stored by the oceans ($Q_{t}=\sum_{\tau =1}^{t}q_{\tau }$), derived from the cointegrating relationship $f_{t}=\lambda s_{t}+q_{t}$, establishes its own equilibrium with surface temperature ($s_{t}$).
-Here, $Q_{t}$ represents the total energy stored in the oceans.
+In the climate domain, multicointegration manifests when the cumulative heat content ($Q_{t}=\sum_{\tau =1}^{t}q_{\tau }$), derived from the cointegrating relationship $f_{t}=\lambda s_{t}+q_{t}$, establishes its own equilibrium with surface temperature ($s_{t}$).
+Here, $Q_{t}$ represents the total cumulative energy imbalance of the climate system---encompassing the oceans (the dominant reservoir), land, ice sheets, and the atmosphere.
+Following BCS~(2020), we use ocean heat content as the empirical proxy for $Q_{t}$, since the oceans absorb the overwhelming majority of the accumulated imbalance; we acknowledge this is an approximation, as other reservoirs also contribute to the total energy stored.
 This stored energy influences surface temperature through processes such as ocean heat uptake and release, spanning time periods far longer than regular weather cycles.
-Therefore, there may also be a long-run relationship between $Q_{t}$ and $ s_{t}$.
+Therefore, there may also be a long-run relationship between $Q_{t}$ and $s_{t}$.
 Define

 Since $Q_{t}$ and $s_{t}$ are both $I(1)$ processes, if there exists a constant $\phi $ such that $v_{t}$ is stationary, then by definition, $Q_{t}$ and $s_{t}$ are cointegrated.
 In this case, a multicointegrated system is formed with two distinct equilibrium relationships: one between $f_{t}$ and $ s_{t}$, and another between their cumulative equilibrium error ($Q_{t}$) and $s_{t}$.